Summer Programs

 Each student will be immersed in their individual host family’s life, participating in all family activities

-1-2 day-long excursions each week.
-Destinations may include:
+1-2 day-long excursions each week

 Group Leaders are on site in the host community and available at all times throughout the day